Southampton-RSG/wdra-extender/README.md

 ### Updating Python Dependencies

-The `requirements.txt` and `requirements-devel.txt` files for this project have been generates using [pip-tools](https://github.com/jazzband/pip-tools).
+The `requirements.txt` and `requirements-devel.txt` files for this project have been generated using [pip-tools](https://github.com/jazzband/pip-tools).
 To update pinned dependency versions:

 ```